coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/11.develtutorials/20.corebos_hooks/item.md

 <td>corebos.filter.link.show</td>
 <td>build/HelperScripts/coreBOSEventsExample.php</td>
 <td>coreBOSEventsExample</td>
 <td>This example eliminates all Detail View links.
 Once activated you will see that no module has ModComments and many of their action links have disappeared</td>
 </tr>
 <tr class="even">
 <td>corebos.filter.ModComments.canAdd</td>
 <td>build/HelperScripts/coreBOSEventsExample.php</td>
 <td>coreBOSEventsExample</td>
-<td>This example eliminates the add comment feature for the crmid record with value 2</td>
+<td>This example eliminates the add comment feature
+ for the crmid record with value 2</td>
 </tr>
 <tr class="odd">
 <td>corebos.filter.ModComments.queryCriteria</td>
 <td>build/HelperScripts/coreBOSEventsExample.php</td>
 <td>coreBOSEventsExample</td>
-<td>This example hides all comments that belong to user with ID equal to 1</td>
+<td>This example hides all comments that belong to user
+ with ID equal to 1</td>
 </tr>
 </tbody>
 </table>

-&lt;WRAP center round info 80%&gt;For the coreBOSEventsExample.php
+<div class="notices blue"> For the coreBOSEventsExample.php
-examples you can find the script to register the events in the HelperScripts directory: build/HelperScripts/coreBOSEventsLoader.php&lt;/WRAP&gt;
+examples you can find the script to register the events in the HelperScripts directory: build/HelperScripts/coreBOSEventsLoader.</div>

 HOOKS: Types and usage
 ----------------------